7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 SHA256:  5301b868a4d1743e3f4205078b85169a041cb9abff82d83372455d756025c748
 ```

-Do you remember this hash?
-In `contentInfo` section we provide this hash.
-Go back and check again.
+Remember this hash?
+We included it in the `contentInfo` section.
+Please go back and verify it.

-In the beginning of this document, we calculated the digest of `notepad.exe`.
-Let's re-calculated the digest but this time by using the python script:
+At the beginning of this document, we calculated the digest of `notepad.exe`.
+Let’s recalculate the digest, but this time using the Python script:

 ```shell